xcp-ng/xcp-ng-org/docs/guides.md

 In order to reset the VM's certificates, shutdown the VM and execute `varstore-sb-state <vm-uuid> setup`.
 When the VM boots, its certificates will be updated to those found in the XCP-ng pool (those installed by `secureboot-certs`).

 :::warning
-`varstore-sb-state <vm-uuid> setup` wipes previously installed Secure Boot certificates (if there were any).
+`varstore-sb-state <vm-uuid> setup` wipes previously installed Secure Boot certificates (if there were any) from the VM's private NVRAM storage.
 Upon boot, they will be replaced by the default certificates installed by the `secureboot-certs` script.
 Also note that all varstore-{set,sb-state} commands that modify the variable storage for the VM must be called when the VM is shutdown.
 :::

 #### Viewing Certs Already Installed on System